Applies ToExcel for Microsoft 365

-Python in Excel is currently rolling out to Enterprise and Business users running the Current Channel on Windows, starting with Version 2407 (Build 17830.20128).
+Python in Excel is now available to Enterprise and Business users running the Current Channel on Windows, starting with Version 2408 (Build 17928.20114)., and Monthly Enterprise Channel on Windows, starting with Version 2408 (Build 17928.20216).
 It’s available in preview for Family and Personal users running the Current Channel on Windows starting with Version 2405 (Build 17628.20164).
-Python in Excel is available in preview for Education users running the Current Channel (Preview) through the Microsoft 365 Insider Program
+Python in Excel is available in preview for Education users running the Current Channel (Preview) through the Microsoft 365 Insider Program.
+It's not currently available for the Semi-Annual Enterprise Channel.

 It's rolling out to Excel for Windows first, and then to other platforms at a later date.
 For more availability information, see Python in Excel availability.